PopovMP/easl/ReadMe.md

 `list.get` - gets an element at an index: `(list.get 1 [1 2 3]) → 2`.
 The index is within the range of the list.

 `list.set` - sets an element at an index: `(list.set 4 0 [1 2 3]) → [4 2 3]`.
 The index is within the range of the list.
-`list.set` doesn't modify the list.
+`list.set` does not modify the list.
 It returns a new list instead.

 `list.swap` - swaps two elements of a list: `(list.swap 0 1 [1 2 3]) → [ 2, 1, 3 ]`